shirshuj/avrae-docs/Misc/Boulder-parchment-shears.md

 For reference, the rules are:

 1. At least two players must throw a choice.
 Then the choies are compared.
-2. Boulder crushes shears, shears cuts parchement, and parchment covers boulder.
+2. Boulder crushes shears, shears cuts parchment, and parchment covers boulder.
 3. If players throw the same result, it's a tie, and usually they re-throw.

 ### Usage